esoterra/wasmpedia/docs/module/data.md

  * **Active** - which is loaded into linear memory at initialization time.
  * **Passive** - which is loaded into memory when requested.

+Each module can define data in data "segments" within the data section.